Care in the bathroom

 For parents/carers of children with a disability, daily personal hygiene is often associated with challenges.
-The choice between showers and baths depends on the child's individual needs, the housing situation and the aids available.
+The choice between showering and bathing depends on the individual needs of the child, the living situation and the available aids.
 Both options offer their own advantages, but the right preparation is crucial.

 Shower vs. bathtub